launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/experiments.md

 You may be billed twice for some events if you're also using LaunchDarkly's Data Export features.
 To learn more, read [Data Export](./data-export).
 <Callout intent="info">
-  <Callout.Title>We want your feedback!</Callout.Title>
+  <CalloutTitle>We want your feedback!</CalloutTitle>
-   <Callout.Description>We're actively soliciting feedback and input on Experimentation.
+   <CalloutDescription>We're actively soliciting feedback and input on Experimentation.
 If you try it out and have something to tell us, we're eager to hear from you.
-Send us an email at feedback@launchdarkly.com.</Callout.Description>
+Send us an email at feedback@launchdarkly.com.</CalloutDescription>
 </Callout>